pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `scheduler-pending-write-threshold`

-+ The maximum value written to the data queue.
++ The maximum size of the write queue.
 A `Server Is Busy` error is returned for a new write to TiKV when this value is exceeded.
-+ Default value: 100MB
++ Default value: `100MB`
 + Unit: MB|GB

 ## raftstore